getsolus/eopkg/man/eopkg.1.md

         Just like `--exclude`, except the package/component list is specified in the given filename.

+`list-available <la> <repo name?>`

+    List all available packages in all repositories, or just in the repositories specified.

+ * `-l`, `--long`:

+        Use long output instead of brief one line descriptions.

+ * `-c`, `--component`:

+        List available packages under the given component.

+ * `-U`, `--uninstalled`:

+        Only show uninstalled packages, i.e. packages that are available but not currently installed on the system.

+`list-components (lc)`

+        Show all available components in the combined indexes of all installed repositories.
+Each package may belong to only one component, and these are the enforced level of categorisation within a Solus repository.

+ * `l`, `--long`:

+        Show full details on each component instead of just listing the names.

+ * `r`, `--repository`:

+        Only list components in the specified repository.

+`list-installed (li)`:

+    Show a list of all installed packages.

+ * `-a`, `--automatic`:

+        Show a list of all packages that have been automatically installed as a dependency of other packages, along with the package they are still associated with.
+Orphaned packages with no relationship will be clearly listed.

+ * `-b`, `--build-host`:

+        Only show packages that come from a particular build host.
+Useful for finding packages that have been built and installed locally, as opposed to from an official repository.

+ * `-l`, `--long`:

+        Show full details of each package instead of one line summaries.

+ * `-c`, `--component`:

+        Only show installed packages from the specified component.

+ * `-i`, `--install-info`:

+        Show detailed installation information for each package.

+`list-newest (ln) <repo?>`

+    List the newest packages in the repository.
+With no arguments, this will show the newest packages in all configured repositories.

+ * `-s`, `--since`:

+        Show the newest since the specified date (YYYY-MM-DD)

+ * `-l`, `--last`:

+        Only show the newest packages since the nth (specified) repository update.

+`list-pending (lp)`

+    Show all packages currently in a state of required configuration.
+This is rarely the case and is nowadays only reserved for the building of images, where `configure-pending` is invoked after all required packages are installed, due to the incremental nature of `usysconf(1)`.

+`list-repo (lr)`

+    List all currently tracked repositories, and emit their status (enabled or not)

+`list-sources (ls)`

+    This is only supported with source repositories using the legacy `pspec.xml` format and is no longer recommeneded or supported.
+When invoked, this will output all source packages available for `emerge` operations.

+ * `-l`, `--long`:

+        Show detailed information on each source package.

+`list-upgrades (lu)`

+    List all package upgrades that are currently available.

+ * `-l`, `--long`:

+        Show detailed information on each package to be updated.

+ * `-c`, `--component`:

+        Only show upgrades from the given component

+ * `-i`, `--install-info`:

+        Show detailed installation information on each available upgrade

+`rebuild-db (rdb)`

+    Rebuild all `eopkg` databases.
+This may be required if eopkg is interrupted or killed during an operation, and complains that database recovery is required (DB5 errors).
+Running this command will reassemble the database from all the installed packages.

+ * `-f`, `--files`:

+        Only rebuild the files database

+`remove (rm) <package1> <package2> ...`

+    Remove packages from the system.
+Unless `--ignore-dependency` is specified, any reverse dependencies will also be removed from the system.
+This does not remove packages that are dependencies of the package being removed, however.
+    For those packages, use `rmf` or later invoke `rmo`.

+ * `--ignore-comar`:

+        Bypass system configuration.
+Deprecated in favour of `usysconf(1)`

+ * `--ignore-safety`:

+        Ignore safety switch on `system.base` component - highly dangerous.

+ * `-n`, `--dry-run`:

+        Only show what would happen, do not actually perform changes.

+ * `-p`, `--purge`:

+        Remove files tagged as configuration files too.
+This primarily applies to any files in `/etc/`.

+ * `-c`, `--component`:

+        Remove any packages under the given component, and any child component.
+        This is used to recursively remove components and their packages from the system and should be used with great care.

+`remove-orphans (rmo)`

+    Remove any packages that were automatically installed and no longer have any dependency relationship with non automatically installed packages on the system.

+    Note that in Solus terminology an orphan is a proveable concept, not an automatic heuristic.
+Thus, the only candidates in the algorithm are those packages that were marked automatic as dependencies of another operation, and are no longer required by other packages on the system that aren't automatically installed.

+ * `--ignore-comar`:

+        Bypass system configuration.
+Deprecated in favour of `usysconf(1)`

+ * `--ignore-safety`:

+        Ignore safety switch on `system.base` component - highly dangerous.

+ * `-n`, `--dry-run`:

+        Only show what would happen, do not actually perform changes.

+ * `-p`, `--purge`:

+        Remove files tagged as configuration files too.
+This primarily applies to any files in `/etc/`.

 ## EXIT STATUS

 On success, 0 is returned.
 A non-zero return code signals a failure.